sleak-lbl/weekly-emails/items/webinar.md

-### Join Us for the NUG Meeting, this Thursday 20 May, 11am PT
+### Join Us for the NUG Meeting, this Thursday 17 June, 11am PT

 The NUG monthly meeting is a forum where NERSC and its users can celebrate successes, discuss difficulties and learn from each other.

-Our May meeting is **this Thursday, 20 May, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>, and out topic of the month will be **Running on GPUs at NERSC: job scripts for CoriGPU** -- bring a job script to show or ask about -- or just come to see some examples of scripts others are using -- and join the discussion!
+Our May meeting is **this Thursday, 17 June, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
+Our topic-of-the-month is still TBD, but tentatively a discussion of programming models for GPU offload, and how they interact.

-Our agenda for May is:
+Our agenda for June is:

 - **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem,